QualiSystemsLab/colony-cli/README.md

 ## Cloudshell Colony CLI

-Colony CLI is a command line interface tool for CloudShell Colony.
+Colony CLI is a Command Line interface tool for CloudShell Colony.

-The main functionality this tool currently provides is validation of Colony blueprints and launching sandbox environments from any branch in addition to testing local changes before commiting them.
+The main functionality this tool currently provides is validation of Colony Blueprints and launching of Sandbox environments from any branch in addition to testing local changes before committing them.

 ## Why use Colony CLI

-When developing blueprints for Colony, it can be very helpful to immediately check your work for errors.
+When developing Blueprints for Colony, it can be very helpful to immediately check your work for errors.

 Let's assume you are currently working in *development* branch, and you also have a main branch which is connected to a Colony space.
 You would like to be sure that your latest local changes haven't broken anything before commiting to current branch and pushing to remote or before merging changes to main branch.

 This is where this tool might be handy for you.
-Instead of reconnecting Colony to your development branch in the UI or going with "merge and pray" you can use Colony CLI to validate your current blueprints state and even launch sandboxes from them.
+Instead of reconnecting Colony to your development branch in the UI or going with "merge and pray" you can use Colony CLI to validate your current Blueprints state and even launch Sandboxes.

 ## Installing